edbecnel/Lasca/README.md

 - 💾 Export move history to JSON format
 - 🤖 Optional AI opponents (Beginner / Intermediate / Expert per color)
 - ⚖ Evaluation indicators (advantage / controlled stacks / material)
+- 🧭 Start Page launcher to configure options before playing

 ## How to Play

 ### Starting the Game

-1. Open `src/lasca.html` in a browser (or run the dev server with `npm start`)
+1. Run the dev server with `npm start` (it opens the Start Page at `src/index.html`)
+2. Choose options (theme, startup toggles, AI), then click **Launch**
-2. White moves first from the bottom of the board
+3. White moves first from the bottom of the board
-3. Click a piece to select it, then click a valid destination to move
+4. Click a piece to select it, then click a valid destination to move

 ### Basic Rules